 Interest is one of the biggest expenses of taking out a loan.
 The lower your interest rate, the less extra money you’ll pay on top of what you borrowed.
 While it’s not always possible to lower your interest rate, there are strategies that might help you save money on your loan over time.

 - Get prequalified.
-If you can see what size loan you qualify for without completing a full loan application — and risk getting denied — you’ll be able to compare rates from many different lenders.
+If you can see what size loan you qualify for without completing a full loan application — and risk getting denied — you’ll be able to compare rates from many lenders.
 Once you shop around, you can choose the lender that offers you the lowest interest rate, fewest fees and best repayment terms.

 - Make extra payments toward your loan principal.
 Every month you’ll have one loan payment.
 Some of that will go toward your principal and some will go toward interest.
 Whenever you can, make an extra payment toward your principal.
 Doing so will reduce your total loan balance and the overall interest you owe.
-The sooner you do this, the better, since interest is charged upfront on amortizing loans.
+The sooner you do this, the better, since interest is charged up front on amortizing loans.

-- Pay off your loan early.
-If you can afford higher monthly payments or if you can pay back your remaining loan balance in a lump sum, you’ll pay less in interest over the life of the loan.
+- Pay your loan off early.
+If you can afford higher monthly payments or if you can pay your remaining loan balance back in a lump sum, you’ll pay less in interest over the life of the loan.
 Just make sure that there isn’t a prepayment penalty before you go this route.

 - Use a 0 percent introductory APR credit card.
 This type of card gives you 0 percent APR for a set amount of time, anywhere from 12 to 18 months, depending on your card’s offer.
 This can help you pay off a large purchase without facing huge interest payments.
-But if you don’t pay it off by the time the introductory offer is over, interest payments will kick in, often at a much higher rate.
+But if you don’t pay the card’s balance off by the time the introductory offer is over, interest payments will kick in, often at a much higher rate.

 The bottom line